This section of the documentation will focus on the programming

 from previous step, together with a deployment descriptor file

-sun-jaxws.xml, and web.xml
+sun-jaxws.xml, and web.xml should be

 bundled together with the service endpoint interface, value